zw1454/cs107-FinalProject/docs/documentation.md

 values = [2,2]

 # Call the AD function
+# Note: The function must always be passed in a list!
 values, jacobian = ad.auto_diff([function], values)

 # You can also pass vector functions to auto_diff as a list